oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

 2. the task rules - a natural language description of the LLM tasks (e.g. summarize a support chat)
 3. the query - the database query whose results the tasks will operate on

-A JSON document is used to organize the genAI prompt (task rules and query results) and that document is passed to the LLM for processing.
+A JSON document is used to organize the GenAI prompt (task rules and query results) and that document is passed to the LLM for processing.

 ![Wrapping of task rules and data to send to the model](./images/json-wrapper.png "")